inveniosoftware/docs-invenio-rdm/docs/use/records/custom-fields.md

 * Place: The city and country where the book/report was published (e.g., Oxford, United Kingdom).
 * Pagination: Specific page numbers or page range (e.g., 15-23 or 158).
 * ISBN: The book’s International Standard Book Number (e.g., 0-06-251587-X).
-* Edition: The edition number, if applicable (e.g., 3 for third edition).
+* Edition: The edition number, if applicable (e.g., 3 for third edition). (added in v13)

 🎓 Thesis (for academic theses)

 If your upload is a bachelor’s, master’s, or doctoral thesis, use this section.

 * Awarding university: Full name of the institution that granted the degree (e.g., University of Geneva).
-* Awarding department: Name of the faculty or department (e.g., Department of Computer Science).
+* Awarding department: Name of the faculty or department (e.g., Department of Computer Science). (added in v13)
-* Thesis type: The level of the thesis (e.g., PhD, Masters, Bachelors).
+* Thesis type: The level of the thesis (e.g., PhD, Masters, Bachelors). (added in v13)
-* Submission date: The date the thesis was officially submitted (format: YYYY-MM-DD
+* Submission date: The date the thesis was officially submitted (format: YYYY-MM-DD) (added in v13)
-* Defense date: The date the thesis was defended (if applicable).
+* Defense date: The date the thesis was defended (format: YYYY-MM-DD). (added in v13)

 Once the fields are filled and the record is published, publishing information will be displayed on the record landing page on the right side panel, as follows: